KyleGoslan/Digital-Media-Design/README.md

 Here you will find support material for the content delivered in the workshops.

->You must work through **all**  the examples...multiple times.
+### You must work through the examples...multiple times.
 Scanning over them will get you nowhere.
 Practice!

 ### Contents
 + [00-General-Syntax](https://github.com/KyleGoslan/Digital-Media-Design/tree/master/00-GeneralSyntax)